Rotisserie Prime Rib Roast

 18 min/lb – 140 – 145 degrees for medium

-17 min/lb – 130 – 135 degrees for medium rare
+15 min/lb – 130 – 135 degrees for medium rare

-16 min/lb – 120 – 125 degrees for rare
+12 min/lb – 120 – 125 degrees for rare

 **More important than the minutes per pound is the temperature.
 It’s better to under cook than to overcook.
 I have over cooked a couple of roasts beyond medium rare, and while that is a big bummer the flavor is still amazing.
-Also remember that the meat will continue to cook a bit as you let it rest.
-So, I aim for the rare temperature and it comes up another 5 degrees while resting.
-For example, I recently cooked a 4.5 lb roast and I cooked it for 1 hour and let it rest for 20 minutes.
-It turned out between rare and medium rare which is how we like it.
-You can always reheat it for a few minutes more!
+Also remember, the meat will continue to cook a bit as you let it rest.
+I aim for the rare temperature and it comes up another 5 degrees while resting.
+So, you can start as low as 10 minutes per pound and check the temperature before adding another 2 to 5 minutes per pound for a final temperature between rare and medium rare.

+When the temperature is 5 degrees below the final desired temperature.
 Let the roast rest for at least 20 minutes on the no heat rotisserie mode, or remove from spindle and tent with foil on a cutting board.

 Slice and serve (my parents used an electric knife).
 If possible, I save the end pieces for pizza, soup, or hash and serve from the middle.